 Examples of primary sources are:

-To find books written during the time period studied, e.g. what was written about travel during the nineteenth century:
+You can use Library Search to find books and journal articles written during particular time periods, e.g. what was written about travel during the nineteenth century:

 To find autobiographies, diaries, memoirs, letters, interviews, speeches: